 An important example of a transition function results if one considers a population of actors that at each stage revise their probability estimates (perhaps by Bayesian updating) as a function of the outcomes resulting from their previous actions.
-In (3), such a function takes the actions and probability assessments of all agents, (a, P), at time t-1,together with a random variable, ξ , and yields the outcomes for all agents, x, at time t together with their revised probability assessments, t The random variable, t here represents all sorts of stochastic factors, including changes in the network connecting the different agents, changes that in turn may influence the updating of their probability assessments.
+In (3), such a function takes the actions and probability assessments of all agents, (a, P), at time t-1,together with a random variable, $\xi$ , and yields the outcomes for all agents, x, at time t together with their revised probability assessments, P. The random variable, $\xi$ , here represents all sorts of random factors, including changes in the network connecting the different agents, changes that in turn may influence the information available to them and the updating of their probability assessments.